There is no difference between “you need to harness your sacred masculine energy” and “man up, bro.” None.

 Mind you, being calm is good. (“He’s solid as a rock.”)
 Being kind is good. (“He has such a big heart.”)
 Being nurturing is good. (“He’s the kind of guy that just makes you feel safe when you’ve had a bad day.”)

 There is nothing inherently feminine about “feminine” energy at all.
 It’s just a lazy way to not really think about what you’re calling someone.
 And it’s a great way to enforce a code that is not only unnatural but also harmful.

 What if the words “masculine” and “feminine” didn’t exist?
 We’d have to think a lot harder about how we describe people.
 We’d describe them by what they do, how they behave.
 We’d have to pay attention to our behavior, not our genitals, and wardrobe.

 We’d actually communicate something real.

 That sounds so nice.

-I am always amazed by the similarities in the two groups of people who I see use this gendered language as a crutch the most often.
+I am always amazed by the similarities in the two groups of people who I see using this gendered language as a crutch the most often.
 There are the Neocons who refer constantly to the proper roles for men and women, expecting each to stay in their place.
-Then there’s the SNAP (Sensitive New Age People) types who are constantly talking about the inner goddess, sacred masculine and sacred feminine.
+Then there are the SNAP (Sensitive New Age People) types who are constantly talking about the inner goddess, sacred masculine and sacred feminine.
 As far as I can tell the only difference is that the Neocons use “divine” and the SNAPs use “sacred.”
 But it’s all the same shit.

 I got into a Facebook kerfuffle the other day with a guy who insisted that masculine energy is the energy that is directional and aggressive.
 Feminine energy is nurturing and passive.
 (My aggressive feminine energy wanted to flow fast in his direction, but I had better things to do.)